-This guide is for couples looking for tips and guidance on how to elope in the Dolomites!
-It can be a lot to organize, so whether you’re coming from the US, Canada, the UK or the Philippines or anywhere else, consider this blog your local’s guide and checklist.
+(Updated for 2025) This guide is for couples looking for tips and guidance on how to elope in the Dolomites.
+It can be a lot to organize, so whether you’re coming from the US/CAN, the UK, Australia, the Philippines or anywhere else, consider this blog your local’s guide and checklist.

 TABLE OF CONTENTS:

-*NOTE: the Dolomites is an area of northern Italy often referred to as “South Tyrol” (tee-ROLL) in English, or “Süd Tirol” in German.
+*IMPORTANT NOTES: the Dolomites is an area of northern Italy often referred to as “South Tyrol” (tee-ROLL) in English, or “Süd Tirol” in German.
 The area is a rich overlap of Austrian/German and Italian mountain culture.
-Italian, German and English are spoken throughout the area.
+Both Italian and German are spoken throughout the area.
+This means almost all cities, parks and lakes will have two names.
+One is the German version, one is the Italian version.

 When it comes to luxury, the sky is the limit.
-These prices are for a “basic” luxury elopement, and you can easily double the price if you want to book the most impressive rooms, first class flights, rental cars and restaurant experiences.
-Italian shopping trips not included…
+These prices are for a “basic” luxury elopement, and you can easily inflate the price if you want to book the most impressive rooms, business class flights, additional vendors and michelin star restaurant experiences.

-If you’re still wondering how to elope in the Dolomites on a tighter budget, consider cashing in travel or hotel points if you have them and book in shoulder seasons!
+If you’re still wondering how to elope in the Dolomites on a tighter budget, consider cashing in travel or hotel points if you have them and book in shoulder seasons.
+Rooms are dramatically cheaper in late October/November and in April/May.
+Remember that Dec-March is ski season, so things won’t necessarily be cheaper those months.

 Book a car.

-Rifugi are traditional mountain huts in South Tirol where day hikers and backpackers can grab food, drinks or a room.
-They are popular places to stay during the winter skii months as well.
-These huts sit close to summits or along alpine trails.
+Rifugi are traditional mountain huts in South Tirol where day hikers and backpackers can grab food, drinks and/or a room.
+They are popular places to stay during the winter ski season as well.
+These huts sit close to summits, gondolas and popular trails.
 Most are accessible only by foot, and some can be reached by cable car.
-Often, the food in these huts is classic South Tirol cooking and is an experience in itself!
+Often, the food in these huts is classic South Tirol cooking and is an experience in itself.

 When to Stay in a Rifugio: if you want to wake up right on the trail, go skiing, or experience sunset on the mountains without having to hike down in the dark, definitely consider a rifugio.
 They offer fast trail access and flexibility in ways that even the gondolas can’t, and are the ideal spot to stay overnight for a two day elopement.